No Bake Nutella Pie

 Mascarpone starts with heavy cream.
 An acid, like tartaric acid or lemon juice, is added to separate the curds from the whey and the whey is cooked until smooth and creamy.
 Because mascarpone starts with heavy cream, it contains 75% butterfat (compared to 55% for cream cheese), resulting in its super creamy, super smooth texture.

 Perfect Make Ahead Pie

-I usually bake the crust if I’m making this ahead of time, to make sure it doesn’t get soft and soggy sitting in the refrigerator for a few days.
+I usually bake the crust for 10-12 minutes before filling if I’m making this ahead of time, to make sure it doesn’t get soft and soggy sitting in the refrigerator for a few days.

-Once the pie is assembled, cover it with plastic wrap and let it sit in the fridge for a few days.
+Once the pie is assembled, cover it with plastic wrap and refrigerate for up to 3 days.

 Want to make it even further in advance?
 The pie can be frozen for up to three months!
-Assemble the pie, cover with a layer of aluminum foil and plastic wrap, and store in the freezer.
+Assemble the pie, cover it with a layer of plastic wrap followed by a layer of aluminum foil, and store it in the freezer.

 Leftover slices can be frozen, too!
 (Nothing like pulling out a single serving slice when your sweet tooth kicks in.)

 Freeze the individual slices on a cookie sheet for 2 hours, or until the Nutella filling is firm.
 Wrap tightly in plastic wrap and store the individual slices in a large freezer bag.